 RedZone is included as a pat of add-on packages for Sling TV, Fubo and Hulu with Live TV.

 NFL Sunday Ticket: DirecTV subscribers have one of the simplest paths to streaming full NFL games in NFL Sunday Ticket (opens in new tab).
 This service streams live games in their entirety to televisions, computers, Android and iOS devices, and game consoles.
-Unfortunately, Sunday Ticket is now over, because we're in the playoffs.

 Watch ESPN: If you subscribe to a cable package that includes ESPN, and most do, you can stream live ESPN programming from just about any device.
 Simply use your computer, smartphone, set-top box, game console or another connected device to download the ESPN app, then sign in with your cable provider's information.
 When ESPN airs Monday Night Football, log into the app and enjoy the game.